CodeMaverickVikash/Typescript-tutorial/readme.md

 - **Namespace**:
     - Enables developers to group related code into a named namespace, preventing naming collisions.
     - Namespaces provide a way to organize and encapsulate code.
 Namespaces are often used to prevent naming conflicts in larger codebases.
-- **Tuples**:
-    - A tuple is a data structure that allows you to define an ordered collection of elements, where each element can have a different data type.
-Tuples are similar to arrays, but they have a fixed length, and the types of their elements are known at compile time.
-- **Declaration Files**:
-    - Allows the use of external libraries written in JavaScript by providing type declarations in .d.ts files.
-- **String Literal Types**:
-    - String Literal Types in TypeScript allow you to define a specific set of string values that a variable, parameter, or property can have.
-This feature enhances type safety and code clarity by restricting the possible values to a predefined set